ryanjohnsonnc/everbrite_craft/README.md

 * [Field Manager](https://plugins.craftcms.com/field-manager) - this is included, but not installed by default.

-#### Suggested Additional Plugins

-These plugins didn't make the cut for Padstone, but they are plugins we'd recommend people look at if they have specific needs:

-* [Element API](https://plugins.craftcms.com/element-api) - easy creation of JSON APIs for your website.
-Likely to be included in the next version of Padstone.
-Free.
-* [Feed Me](https://plugins.craftcms.com/feed-me) - import content into craft from XML, CSV, and other kinds of exports.
-Currently Pro is $99 and $30/year.
-* [Guide](https://plugins.craftcms.com/guide) - add documentation with Craft.
-Currently $39 and $19/year.
-* [Retour](https://plugins.craftcms.com/retour) - if the included Redirect Manager plugin isn't powerful enough, Retour provides some additional functionality and reporting beyond what Redirect Manager does.
-Currently $59 and $29/year.

 ### Macros

 There is a `_macros.twig` file that provides The following macros: